lilyxia99/triad.build/README.md

 - [ ] add one-off event submission and review form
 - [ ] fix not reading multiple images issue (with back table gso)
 - [ ] contact more orgs about triad.build
+- [ ] if hover is out of the view, change the hover position